silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Then there are the symbols - a puzzle piece, an infinity sign.
 For decades the word has been attached to the puzzle piece - the missing fragment, the thing incomplete.
 Gernsbacher and colleagues tested whether that imagery carries the meaning its defenders insist it doesn't, and found that it does: puzzle-piece imagery evoked incompleteness, imperfection, oddity. [^4] It was never neutral.
 People just stopped noticing.

 And when researchers ask people to go and find an image that represents autism, the gap shows up directly.
-Atherton and colleagues did exactly that with 163 adults, and autistic participants were far more likely than non-autistic ones to choose images of isolation, of emotional difficulty, and of being misunderstood. [^5] Asked to picture the same word, we do not picture the same thing.
+Atherton and colleagues did exactly that with 163 adults, and autistic participants were far more likely than non-autistic ones to choose images of isolation, of emotional difficulty, and of being misunderstood. [^5][^5a] Asked to picture the same word, we do not picture the same thing.
 We picture what it *is* like.
 You picture what it looks like.

 Then there is television.
 You have met Rain Man and you have met Sheldon Cooper, and between them they have taught you that autistic people are either savants or comic obsessives.
 Nordahl-Hansen and colleagues went through screen portrayals against the diagnostic criteria and found what anyone living this already knew: the characters are not representative, they cluster around a narrow and unusual presentation, and they are most people's only sustained exposure to the subject. [^6] The authors of that work are careful to note the visibility has real value. [^7] So am I. But you did not learn about autism.
 You learned a character, and you have been checking real people against it ever since.

 And then there is the loudest confusion of all, the one that does the most damage: the assumption that autism means an intellectual disability.

 It does not.
 Nothing in the diagnostic criteria for autism uses intelligence as a marker.
-Intellectual disability is recorded *alongside* autism rather than as part of it - as a specifier in the DSM, [^8] and as a subdivision in the ICD [^9] - and the only reason either manual has to say so separately is that the two vary independently.
+Intellectual disability is recorded *alongside* autism rather than as part of it - as a specifier in the DSM, [^8][[^8a]] and as a subdivision in the ICD [^9][^9a] - and the only reason either manual has to say so separately is that the two vary independently.
 The numbers make this concrete.
-In the most recent large surveillance data, among eight-year-olds identified as autistic who had cognitive testing, 37.9% had an intellectual disability, 23.5% were in the borderline range, and 38.6% tested in the average range or above. [^10]
+In the most recent large surveillance data, among eight-year-olds identified as autistic who had cognitive testing, 37.9% had an intellectual disability, 23.5% were in the borderline range, and 38.6% tested in the average range or above. [^10][^10a]

 So when someone tells you about "severe autism" and describes a person who cannot speak, cannot live alone, and cannot understand their own care - they may well be describing a real person with real and profound needs.
 What they are not doing is describing autism.
 They are describing autism *and* something else, run together, and then handing you the pair as though it were the definition.
 The Lancet Commission that proposed "profound autism" as an administrative category was explicit that it was doing so to direct services toward people whose needs are being missed - not to redefine what autism is. [^11] The term escaped that intention within a year.

 I need you to hold both halves of this.
 Conflating autism with intellectual disability erases me.
 It also insults every autistic person who does have one, by treating their support needs as a synonym for their neurology rather than as needs in their own right, deserving their own answer.
-Labeling their condition as another word because it's easier to digest, and carries less stigma, less understanding.
+Labelling their condition as another word because it's easier to digest, and carries less stigma, less understanding.

 While we are here: autism rarely arrives alone.
-Around 38.5% of autistic people also have ADHD, and roughly 40% will meet the criteria at some point in their lives. [^12]
+Around 38.5% of autistic people also have ADHD, and roughly 40% will meet the criteria at some point in their lives. [^12][^12a]

-And about half of us - 49.93%, against 4.89% of everyone else - have alexithymia. [^13]
+And about half of us - 49.93%, against 4.89% of everyone else - have alexithymia. [^13][^13a]

 I have to stop on that one, because it is the fact that reorganised my understanding of my own life.